lordpaijo/rust-paper-scissors/README.md

 ## Installing

+The package is available at [Crates.io](https://crates.io/crates/rps_paijo).
 You can install it via [Cargo](https://crates.io/), or by building it yourself.
+(Make sure you have cargo installed already.)

 ### Cargo
 ```sh